jdubois/spring-boot-cosmos-db/README.md

-# Sample app Spring Boot and MongoDb
+# Sample app Spring Boot and Cosmos DB

 ## build and run with Docker